-In October were announced, by Microsoft, a considerable number of news about Operations Management Suite (OMS) and System Center.
-Our community, through these articles that are released on a monthly basis, aims to provide a general overview of the main new features of the month, in order to stay up to date on these arguments and have the necessary references for further information.
+In December have been announced, by Microsoft, a significant number of news regarding Azure management services and System Center.
+Our community releases this monthly summary that gives you a comprehensive overview of the main news of the month, in order to stay up to date on these news and have the necessary references to conduct further study.

 Azure Site Recovery

 For Azure Site Recovery was released theUpdate Rollup 31 introducing new versions of the following components: